 Vocational Education and Training (VET) plays an important role at Western Cape College.
 We aim to assist students to successfully transition from school to further education, training and employment.
 VET qualifications are recognised nationally and are industry endorsed.
 VET courses combine relevant knowledge and practical skills that reflect current industry standards.
-As a Registered Training Organisation, Western Cape College delivers a range of nationally recognised training packages at Certificate I and II and III levels.
+As a Registered Training Organisation, Western Cape College delivers a range of nationally recognised training packages at Certificate I, II, III and Diploma levels.
 In addition, students are also able to obtain VET qualifications offered by external RTO’s.

 School-Based VET programs offered at Western Cape College include: